Hong Kong gives protesters green light for big march on Sunday

 Police say they have exercised restraint in the face of escalating violence, but they are facing accusations of excessive use of force.

-Demonstrators have repeatedly called for an independent inquiry into police use of force as one of their "five demands" on government.
+Demonstrators have repeatedly called for an independent inquiry into police use of force as one of their "five demands".
 The United Nations High Commissioner for Human Rights has also called for an investigation into allegations of excessive police force.

 Hong Kong's Commissioner of Police Chris Tang will visit Beijing on Friday to discuss the security situation, his first such visit since his appointment last month.